wattyven/A-Quick-Look-at-Langton-s-Ant/README.md

-# A-Quick-Look-at-Langton-s-Ant
+# A Quick Look at Langton's Ant

-A Jupyter notebook that goes over the basics of Langton's Ant
+A Jupyter notebook that goes over the basics of the Langton's Ant cellular automaton.